Investigation of the complaint

 - there is a further attempt to resolve the complaint through conciliation

-- the complaint is referred to the Anti-Discrimination Tribunal for it to hold an inquiry
+- the complaint is referred to the Tasmanian Civil and Administrative Tribunal for it to hold an inquiry

 If the complaint is dismissed, the Commissioner writes to the complainant/s and the respondent/s to tell them this decision and to give them the reasons for the decision.
 Those letters also tell the parties that the complainant has a right to ask the Tribunal to review the decision.